 - Editing images for a publication eg. Community Calendar

-Our simple Conclusion for this session was, to future proof your images for your archive it’s our advice to scan the images at the best quality available to you or the equipment you are using.
-(See Attached Presentation)
+To future proof images for your archive scan the images at the best quality available to you or the equipment you are using.

-Below is the presentation I used feel free to use it as a ref. it’s worth mentioning that the I’ve built my tables on information that Dave Collins has researched and I’d like to thank him for his work.
+Below is the presentation, it’s worth mentioning that the tables were developed using information that Dave Collins (Oughterard Heritage) researched and I’d like to thank him for his work.

-TIFFs: You can output your image as a TIFF when scanning it for the first time, a TIFF tends to be larger than JPEGS and holds more information, always a good option for your archive.
+TIFFs: You can output your image as a TIFF when scanning it for the first time, a TIFF tends to be a much larger file than a JPEG and holds more information.

-PNG: These tend to be used a lot in post production. what I mean by this is …..
-You scan an image then you edit it in software like photoshop OR Pixlr THEN you’ll see the option to export as PNG.
-PNG tend to be using a lot when editing ‘SOFT-COPIES’ (Copies of an image that can already been scanned as a JPEG OR TIFF.
+PNG: These are used a lot in post production.
+PNG are used a lot when editing ‘SOFT-COPIES’ (copies of an image that can already been scanned as a JPEG OR TIFF).

-Finally when uploading an image to your website, make sure the image is NOT a PDF, the website treats images (JPEGS and TIFFs) different to the way it treats PDFs. the PDF option is reserved for Documents (PDF= Portable Document format)
+When uploading an image to your website, make sure the image is a JPEG or PNG and NOT a PDF.
+The website treats image files differently to PDFs.
+The PDF option is reserved for cocuments (PDF= Portable Document Format)